 - 1. The court will set an initial FRC or SFRC hearing date and issue a Notice of Hearing of the conference at the time the petition is filed. - 2.
-The petitioner must serve the respondent with a copy of the notice along with the petition.
-Petitioner must also serve a copy of the notice on all parties or their attorneys of record who have made an appearance in the case before the scheduled conference. - 3.
+The petitioner must serve the respondent with a copy of this Notice along with the petition.
+The petitioner must also serve a copy of this Notice on all parties or their attorneys of record who have made an appearance in the case before the scheduled conference. - 3.
 Subsequent conferences may be set and noticed by the court.